-You're actually more likely to be killed by a meteorite than hit by one, according to Discover Magazine.
-That's because the conditions (earth big, your head small) make it unrealistic that a meteorite would find and hit you — but the odds of a bigger asteroid causing enough havoc to take you and many others out is statistically more probable (about 1 in 700,000, according to astronomer Alan Harris).
+You're actually more likely to be killed by a meteorite than be hit by one, according to Discover Magazine.
+That's because you're a small target on Earth while the planet itself isn't too unlikely to be hit by an asteroid.
+In fact, the odds of an asteroid causing enough havoc on Earth to take you out are about 1 in 700,000, according to astronomer Alan Harris.

 5. Being Canonized

-In his book "Life: The Odds," author Gregory Baer pegs your chances of becoming a saint at 1 in 20 million, given that about 100 billion people have ever existed and about 5,000 have been canonized.
-According to Baer, you can greatly increase your odds by becoming the pope.
+In his book "Life: The Odds," author Gregory Baer pegs your chances of becoming a saint at 1 in 20 million, given that about 100 billion people have lived on this planet and about 5,000 have been canonized.

 6. Getting Audited

-Your chances are about 1 in 10 million, according to Baer, but those odds increase drastically when you're between the ages of 40 and 72, a law school graduate, military veteran, religious, above 6 feet tall and male.
+If being blamed for all of America's problems are on your shortlist of things to do, you're in luck.
+The chances of becoming president are about 1 in 10 million, according to Baer.
+Those odds increase drastically when you're between the ages of 40 and 72, have a law degree, are a military veteran or a man of faith above six feet tall.

 8. Being Wrongfully Convicted of a Crime

-Supreme Court Justice Antonin Scalia cited the odds of a wrongful conviction at about 0.027 percent — or 1 in 3,703 — in an 2006 court opinion.
+Supreme Court Justice Antonin Scalia (RIP) cited the odds of a wrongful conviction at about 0.027 percent, or 1 in 3,703, in a 2006 court opinion.
 This was based on rough math an Oregon district attorney cobbled together for a New York Times op-ed, but many experts place your odds of being wrongfully convicted much higher.
-What's more, it's correlated to the severity of the crime.
-For example, University of Michigan law professor Samuel Gross guesses that there's about a 4.1 percent error rate among convictions that end in death sentences — that's 1 in 24.

 9. Becoming a Movie Star

-If you're already a published author, this is actually stupid easy — it's about a 1 in 220 chance you'll end up on the best-seller list.
+If you're already a published author, writing the next New York Times bestseller is stupidly easy.
+Your chances of making the cut are about 1 in 220.
 According to Baer, you actually have worse odds of catching a foul ball at a baseball game (1 in 563).

 12. Becoming an Astronaut

-13. Losing an Appendage in a Chainsaw Accident
+13. Being the Victim of a Chainsaw Accident

-You have about a 1 in 662,000 chance of taking home Olympic gold in your life — and, of course, you have to get yourself into the games first.
-The Canadian YouTube channel AsapSCIENCE ran the numbers on how to increase your chances of becoming a winter Olympian, finding that hailing from Liechtenstein gave you the best odds at the Sochi Olympics (four Olympians from a population of about 36,000).
+You have about a 1 in 662,000 chance of taking home Olympic gold in your life — but, of course, you have to get yourself into the games first.
+The YouTube channel AsapSCIENCE ran the numbers on how to increase your chances of becoming a winter Olympian and found that hailing from Liechtenstein gives you the best odds at the Winter Olympics (1 in 9,000).

-Curling is your best bet for a sport, given its high number of participants and the fact that many curling Olympians are in their 40s (compared to the average figure skater, which can't rent a car in the U.S.).
-And, empirically, according to AsapSCIENCE, curlers are not in what many would consider "Olympian" shape.
-No offense, Canada (or Liechtenstein).
+Curling is your best bet for a sport, given its high number of participants and the fact that many curling Olympians are in their 40s — and aren't exactly in what many would consider "Olympian" shape.